amitgoel2k/udacity-devops-capstone-project/README.md

 * Setup IAM
 * Create EKS Cluster if does't exist
 * Pull docker image and deploy application to EKS Cluster

-## How-to run
-Configure CircleCI pipeline and connect through github Install dependencies
-Build the application
-Lint the code
-Build a Docker image based on my Dockerfile
-Upload the container to the Docker Hub Registry
-Create the Kubernetes deployment file
-Deploy the application to my AWS EKS cluster